-Join Mike Rankin for an in-depth discussion in this video PDF publications, part of InDesign CC: Interactive Document Fundamentals (2014).
+Join Mike Rankin for an in-depth discussion in this video PDF publications, part of InDesign CC 2014: Interactive Documents.

 Here's an example of a PDF publication, InDesign magazine.
 Not surprisingly, it's created almost entirely with InDesign.
 It's got a fixed layout.
 It has hyperlinks on the cover that jump to feature articles.
 So I can click on this to jump to the article.
 And if I look in the bookmarks, there are also bookmarks to content.
 It also have navigation buttons to go to the table of contents and to go to the other pages.
 Sometimes it also includes interactive quizzes and videos.
 So let's look at some of the strengths and weaknesses of PDF as a digital publishing format.